RahulMahale/Talks-and-workshops/DebConf/steps.md

      DAEMON_CONF="/etc/hostapd/hostapd.conf"

 4. Configure NAT (Network Address Translation).
 NAT is a technique that allows several devices to use a single connection to the internet.
 Linux supports NAT using Netfilter (also known as iptables) and is fairly easy to set up.
-First, enable IP forwarding in the kernel:
+First, enable IP forwarding in the kernel

      sudo sh -c "echo 1 > /proc/sys/net/ipv4/ip_forward"